inferno-framework/inferno-framework.github.io/docs/advanced-test-features/configuration-checks.md

 # Configuration Checks
 Test Suites can have a set of checks they perform on startup to ensure that their environment is correctly configured.
 These checks are performed the first time a session is created for the suite.
-The checks can be refreshed [using the JSON API](/inferno-core/api-docs/#/Test Suite/put_test_suites__test_suite_id__check_configuration).
+The checks can be refreshed using the [JSON API](/inferno-core/api-docs/#/Test Suite/put_test_suites__test_suite_id__check_configuration).

-### Defining Configuration Checks
+## Defining Configuration Checks
 The `check_configuration` method defines a check to be performed.
-It takes a block which returns an Array of message hashes.
+It takes a block that returns an Array of message hashes.

 ```ruby
 class MySuite < Inferno::TestSuite